-Wordpress.com allows individuals and companies to get started with a new website for free.
-Users who sign up at Wordpress.com can select a domain name of the format "your-business.wordpress.com" or pay to choose a custom domain such as "your-business.com."
+WordPress.com allows individuals and companies to get started with a new website for free.
+Users who sign up at WordPress.com can select a domain name of the format "your-business.WordPress.com" or pay for a custom domain, such as "your-business.com."
 Basic themes, which control the website's appearance, are included.
-Users can purchase additional themes starting at $20.
+Users can purchase additional themes starting at $5 in their marketplace.

-Though the up-front expense is greater, a custom installation lets companies offer their visitors a distinct brand experience, including a unique design, e-commerce functionality and interactive features.
+Though the upfront expense is greater, custom installation lets companies offer their visitors a distinct brand experience, including a unique design, ecommerce functionality and interactive features.
 Mike Garrett, developer with Washington, D.C.-based Web Development Group said a custom site helps companies fully realize their vision.

 A middle road

-You'll find pre-built themes on both the Wordpress.org site and on third-party sites such as ThemeForest.net.
-A business owner can select a free or low-cost theme and pay a development company or freelancer to set up the site for less than the price of a comparable fully custom Wordpress site.
+You'll find prebuilt themes on both WordPress.org and on third-party sites such as ThemeForest.net.
+A business owner can select a free or low-cost theme and pay a development company or freelancer to set up the site for less than the price of a comparable fully custom WordPress site.

 Though the temptation to try any theme that looks appealing can be high, Garrett cautions that not all themes are created equal.
 "There can be a lot of variability in how themes are coded and in how well they handle updates.
 Using a well-documented theme framework such as Thematic offers some assurance that a theme has been built well and guarantees some sustainability," Garrett said.
 Theme frameworks resemble architectural frameworks; you can install many different exteriors on a strong foundation.

-Alternatively, because Wordpress.com content can be exported and uploaded to a custom installation, businesses can also consider starting with Wordpress.com and moving to a custom site as the business grows.
-"Once you understand the limitations of Wordpress.com, you can identify requirements for a bespoke solution, and can then prepare a detailed brief and spend as much money as your budget allows," Filipi said.
+Alternatively, because WordPress.com content can be exported and uploaded to a custom installation, businesses can start with WordPress.com and move to a custom site as the business grows.
+"Once you understand the limitations of WordPress.com, you can identify requirements for a bespoke solution, and can then prepare a detailed brief and spend as much money as your budget allows," Filipi said.

-While Wordpress is popular and well-supported, developers advise businesses seeking custom solutions to explore all of their options.
+While WordPress is popular and well supported, developers advise businesses seeking custom solutions to explore all their options.
 Drupal, Joomla and Expression Engine are all well-established content management systems with distinct target audiences.
-In particular, Drupal may be well suited for a company that needs to provide multiple types of content to its users.
+Drupal may be well suited for a company that needs to provide multiple types of content to its users.

 "It helps to come to an agency and say, 'Here's all the research I've done, give me recommendations about which CMS will help me reach my customers,'" Garrett added.